mpiorowski/mpiorowski/README.md

 - Docker / Kubernetes
 - Google Cloud Platform

-### Application

-[GoFast](https://gofast.live) - The Ultimate Foundation for High-Performance, Scalable Web Applications with the Power of Golang and SvelteKit/Next.js.
-Backed by a powerful CLI.

-[DwarfForge](https://dwarfforge.io) - Forge Your App Ideas into Reality.
-Turn your ideas into fully-functional apps without ANY upfront costs.

-[UpSend](https://www.upsend.app) - The easiest way to manage files, images, and emails in your application.
-And it's free!

 ### Opened Source:

 [SGSG](https://github.com/mpiorowski/sgsg) - Open source application build using the easiest stack (Svelte-Go-SQLite-gRPC) with minimal external libraries.
 Also full typesafety using JSDocs.